Denosumab

 How long is the treatment continued?

-Your specialist/GP will review your progress each year.
+Your rheumatologist/GP will review your progress each year.
 Once you have had one fracture your chance of having another one is high, so it is important to keep taking the medicine as long as it is effective and as long as no serious side effects occur.

 Are there any side effects?